-Only 90 minutes drive south-west of the Brisbane CBD and the Gold Coast, this secluded bush Eco-retreat will allow you to experience the romantic side of camping while being pampered with quality linen, plush pillow top queen ensemble, electric blankets and much more.
+Only 90 minutes drive south-west of the Brisbane CBD and the Gold Coast, this secluded Eco-retreat will allow you to experience the romantic side of camping while being pampered with quality linen, plush pillow top queen ensemble, electric blankets and much more.

 The area has a rich early settler history of hardy timber cutters, bullock teams and pioneer cattle farmers.
 Ketchup’s Bank Glamping was named after an infamous track which caused a few problems for the bullock teams due to its steepness.
 This track is now the driveway into Ketchup’s Bank Glamping (never fear, the driveway is now sealed with bitumen to ensure your safe arrival).